-I’ve been there, I’ve been there a lot of times and I’m sure many others like me have also been there.
-Life can seem hard, seems like it’s passing you by and you are just existing, not living any more – at least, not the life you planned, wanted or thought you would have.
+I’ve been there, I’ve been there a lot of times and I’m sure many others like me have also.
+Life can hit you hard.
+It seems like it’s passing you by and you are just existing.
+Not living any more – at least, not the life you planned, wanted or thought you would have.
 You are just doing the things you have to do to survive from one day to the next!

 Post-graduation depression is a serious issue that isn’t spoken about enough.
 According to Topuniveristies, adjusting to life after university can be traumatic.
 When I finished university, I remember finishing exams and asking myself ‘what next’?
 What am I going to do with my life?
 You see, I don’t feel like these institutions prepare you for what we call life!
 I wasn’t sure what was out there for me and I was seeing my peers secure jobs.
-I felt lost for a long time and it was really hard for me to get out of that hole I found myself in.
+I felt lost for a long time.
+It was really hard for me to get out of that hole I found myself in.

 I was back being unemployed, looking for work but it just wasn’t going my way.
 I know you are probably thinking this isn’t a big deal, but for me it really was!
 I was always the one that was doing something, so not working was weighing me down.
 I felt like everything I had worked for wasn’t going to amount for anything.
 I didn’t realise that this was just the beginning!

-Rewind slightly, I hadn’t travelled for that whole year after losing my job in 2014 and I had hit rock bottom.
-I decided to take a trip to Nigeria to just escape my reality which I perceived as a nightmare.
+Rewind slightly, I hadn’t travelled for that whole year after losing my job in 2014.
+At this point, I had hit rock bottom.
+I decided to take a trip to Nigeria for my birthday.
+This was an escape from my reality which I perceived as a nightmare.
 I can honestly tell you that it was the best decision that I made for myself.
-I spent time with the Nigerian arm of my family, people that I truly believe understood what I was going through.
-They advised me that I was still so young, with a great future ahead of me; and they still advice me this today.
+I spent time with the Nigerian arm of my family.
+People that I truly believe understood what I was going through.
+They advised me that I was still so young, with a great future ahead of me; and they still advise me this today.

 Moving away from home was hard.
 I had no one around me that had my best interest, it was all for their own personal advantage; and once they were done with me, I was no longer needed.
-What kept me going was my drive, motivation for the fruitful future i envisaged and most of all, God.
+What kept me going was my drive, motivation for the fruitful future I envisaged and most of all, God.
 I knew the experience I was going to gain was going to take me places.
 So I bore it all, though I hated where I was and the people around me; but slowly I got myself back on track and with enough money, was able to book a trip to Dubai.

 Travelling is honestly a good escape for me.
 It helps me to realise what is important and what isn’t.
 An escape from reality is always needed for me to self-reflect.
 Life can sometimes be so hard that you just have to take time out to fly away and come back refreshed.
 When you come back you are better prepared to fight, fight all the bullshit and crap life throws at you.
 God has given me so much opportunity to see varied life and cultures in different parts of the world; and to gain different perspectives.
 It has been amazing.
 At that time it was hard, but now life doesn’t seem all that bad.